 (d) ENA shall provide XYZ such development and technical assistance regarding the Subject Unit as XYZ reasonably requests; provided, however, that (i) XYZ shall have no recourse to ENA to the extent that ENA declines to provide such assistance in its sole and absolute discretion, (ii) should ENA choose to provide such assistance, it shall do so without any warranty whatsoever and XYZ shall have no recourse to ENA with respect to such assistance, and (iii) XYZ shall promptly pay ENA for any internal or third party costs it incurs or may incur with respect to any such assistance.

 5. Term.
 All representations, warranties, indemnities, covenants and agreements of the Parties shall survive the closing of the Transaction until the later of (a) December 31, 2002, or (b) the 60th day following the date on which the Subject Unit achieves Commercial Operation (such later date being referred to herein as the “Term”), except that, if written notice of a claim arising prior to the end of the Term is given to the other Party by the Party making the claim on or before thirty (30) days after the end of the Term, then the relevant representation, warranty, indemnity, covenant or agreement shall survive as to such claim until the claim has been finally resolved.
-Notwithstanding anything herein to the contrary, this Agreement shall terminate in the event that (i) XYZ fails to secure final approval of its board of directors on or before January 12, 2001, or (ii) XYZ for any reason whatsoever fails to fund the loan or fulfill any other undertaking or commitment provided for herein on the part of XYZ that is required to be fulfilled by XYZ as of the date of closing on or before January 19, 2001; provided, however, that (a) the termination of this Agreement shall not affect the Development Fee earned by ENA, and (b) the confidentiality provisions of Section 6 of this Agreement shall survive such termination.
+Notwithstanding anything herein to the contrary, this Agreement shall terminate in the event that (i) XYZ for any reason whatsoever fails to fund the Escrow Account or fulfill any other undertaking or commitment provided for herein on the part of XYZ that is required to be fulfilled by XYZ as of the date of closing on or before [, 2001], or (ii) the closing has not ocured by [ , 2001]; provided, however, that (a) the termination of this Agreement shall obligate ENA to refund the Development Fee earned by ENA unless ENA has not delivered a final execution form of the Facility Agreement as required in Section 2(a)1 by [ , 2001], and (b) the confidentiality provisions of Section 6 of this Agreement shall survive such termination.

 6. Confidentiality.
 The terms of that certain Confidentiality Agreement dated December ____, 2000 between ENA ad NRG Thermal Corporation are incorporated herein by reference and shall survive the termination of this Agreement.